juanma-wp/enterprise-block-editor/Module 8 Interactivity API/03 Global, local and derived state.md

 The Interactivity API manages three types of state: global state, local context, and derived state.
 Each of these serves a different purpose in managing and sharing data across blocks:

-- **Global state:** This data is associated to a namespace and can be accessed by any interactive block on the page.
+- **[Global state](https://developer.wordpress.org/block-editor/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state/#global-state):** This data is associated to a namespace and can be accessed by any interactive block on the page.
 It ensures that multiple blocks remain synchronized, even if they are not directly related in the DOM.
-- **Local context:** This is data that belongs to a specific DOM element and is accessible only to that element and its child elements.
+- **[Local context](https://developer.wordpress.org/block-editor/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state/#local-context):** This is data that belongs to a specific DOM element and is accessible only to that element and its child elements.
 It allows independent state management for separate instances of a block.
-- **Derived state:** These are computed values based on global state or local context.
+- **[Derived state](https://developer.wordpress.org/block-editor/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state/#derived-state):** These are computed values based on global state or local context.
 They are dynamically calculated as needed, helping to avoid redundant data storage and ensuring consistency.

 Each of these concepts plays a crucial role in managing state efficiently within interactive blocks.
-Let’s explore them in more detail with examples.
+Let's explore them in more detail with examples.

 ## **Global State**